Europe Road Trip: 25 Incredible Routes

 • When: year-round

-This two week Peloponnese itinerary and road trip starts in the capital city of Athens.
+This two week Peloponnese itinerary starts in the capital city of Athens.
 Spend a day or two in this incredible city, which is both ancient and edgy.

 Next up, head to Kalavryta, known officially as the place where the Greek War of Independence started when Greece revolted against the Turks in 1821, and where 500 souls were massacred by the Nazis in World War Two.
 The latter event is depicted in the Museum of the Kalavryta Holocaust, a moving tribute to those residents and the story of the struggle between Greek partisans and the occupying forces.